-- 1. Computerization of TPDS: The department is implementing scheme on end to end computerization of TPDS operations in the State.
-The funds admissible under the scheme for the State are to be shared between Centre and State on 50:50 basis. - 2.
-Creation of Additional Food Grains Storage Capacity: The Hon'ble Chief Minister fixed target for creation of additional food gains storage capacity of 30,000 MTs in next 4 years in budget speech for the year 2014-15.
-The State agency i.e. HP State Civil Supplies Corporation Ltd. requires Storage capacity as a buffer between FCI Principal Distribution Centres and the Fairs Price Shops.
-In order to implement the budget assurance funds are being earmarked under TSP also for C/o Godowns under NABARD. - 3.
-Consumer Awareness: The department is spreading Consumer Awareness amongst the consumer of the State.
+1. Creation of Additional Food Grains Storage Capacity: The State agency i.e. HP State Civil Supplies Corporation Ltd. requires Storage capacity as a buffer between FCI Principal Distribution Centres and the Fairs Price Shops.
+Funds are being earmarked under TSP for C/o Godowns under NABARD.

+2. Consumer Awareness: - The department is spreading Consumer Awareness amongst the consumer of the State.
 The department educates Consumers, especially School Children, Women & Consumers living in hilly, remote & tribal areas of this state by organizing consumer awareness seminars, exhibitions & by distributing consumer awareness literatures etc.

+3. Himachal Grihani Suvidha Yojna: - This scheme was announced by the Hon'ble Chief Minister in the Budget Speech for the Financial Year 2018-19 and was formally launched on 26.05.2018 to cover those left out families in the state, who were not covered under centre's Pradhan Mantri Ujjawala Yojana.